AISG-Technology-Team/AISG-Online-Safety-Challenge-Submission-Guide/README.md

 ### Pre-condition: Create the isolated Docker network
 Before trying out the [sample submission](#usage-of-sample-submission) or [creating your own submission](#creating-your-own-submission), you will need to create a local Docker network to simulate the environment setup for the execution of solutions.

 Run the following command to create your own isolated Docker network.
-If it is already created, you can skip this step.
+If it is already created, as indicated by the output of `docker network ls`, you can skip this step.

 ```
 ISOLATED_DOCKER_NETWORK_NAME=exec_env_jail_network